SteelCompendium/data-md-dse/Bestiary/Monsters/Trolls/Statblocks/Troll Glutton.md

     effects:
       - name: Effect
-        effect: Until the start of their next turn, the glutton has a double edge on strikes, and strikes made against them gain an edge
+        effect: Until the start of their next turn, the glutton has a double edge on strikes, and strikes made against them gain an edge.
   - type: feature
     feature_type: ability
     name: Spiteful Retort